hejack0207/mssql-cli/doc/troubleshooting_guide.md

 - [Development guide](development_guide.md#Environment_Setup)

-### Error: Could not find version that satisfies the requirement mssql-cli
+### Error: Could not find version that satisfies the requirement osql-cli
-If you see the above error running `pip install mssql-cli`, this means the pip version used is out-of-date.
+If you see the above error running `pip install osql-cli`, this means the pip version used is out-of-date.
 Please upgrade your pip installation for your python platform and OS distribution.

 ### Error: System.DllNotFoundException: Unable to load DLL 'System.Security.Cryptography.Native': The specified module could not be found.
 If you encounter this error on MacOS, this means you need the latest version of OpenSSL.
 Later version of macOS (Sierra, and High Sierra) should not have this issue.
 To install OpenSSL use the following commands: